Harvard Sailing Center

 Cambridge, MA 02142

-The facilities include eighteen Collegiate Flying Juniors and six Collegiate 420's that are used for both the camp and the clinics.
+The facilities include two new fleets of 18 Collegiate Flying Juniors and 18 Collegiate 420s, and 4 Lasers that are used for both the camp and the clinics.
 These simple, two-sail boats without trapeze and spinnaker are used throughout the country for teaching kids to sail.
-They are safe and easily handled by a ten-year old yet still lively enough to keep collegiate All-Americans interested.
+They are safe and easily handled by a eleven-year old yet still lively enough to keep collegiate All-Americans interested.

 Accessible by Public Transportation